KJBose/Yaga/backend/ReadMe.md

-** This Backend was developed using ruby on Rails ** ** Objective is to move this to Python based code and further enhance by implementing all the features envisioned **

 ## Backend Objectives

 **1. To provide REST API for interacting with UI or any applicaton [like emotion recognizer] to sit on top of Yaga.**